 - Place the mixture into the prepared baking dish.

-- For the topping, crush the ritz crackers and add them to a medium-sized bowl (I like to keep some larger chunks of crackers and not completely crush them, this adds a nice texture to the topping).
+- For the topping, crush 1 sleeve Ritz crackers, crushed and add them to a medium-sized bowl (I like to keep some larger chunks of crackers and not completely crush them, this adds a nice texture to the topping).

-- Add the melted butter and stir to combine.
+- Add 3 Tablespoons salted butter, melted and stir to combine.

 - Sprinkle the topping over the casserole.
 Bake for 15-20 minutes until golden brown on top and slightly bubbly along the edges.

-- Add dried parsley for garnish if desired, and serve.
+- Add dried parsley, for garnish and serve.

 - Please refer to my FAQ’s and ingredient list above for other substitutions or for the answers to the most common questions.